yildirimxai/ai-search-and-rescue-drone-system/README.md

 - The system detects candidate human targets but does not autonomously control the UAV.
 - The model was trained on RGB data only; thermal/LWIR detection is outside the current repository scope.
 - Detection performance can degrade under extreme altitude, motion blur, heavy occlusion, severe lighting changes, or very small target pixel area.
+- FPS and end-to-end latency were not formally measured.
 - DeepStream and TensorRT deployment may require platform-specific adjustments on Jetson Nano.
 - The PROJECT dataset is curated from public sources and is not redistributed directly in this repository.